rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 # How It Happened

-In early October of this year (2022), my manager originally posted a message to this effect, on Teams:
+In early October of this year (2022), my manager originally posted a message on Teams:

 > [10/5 12:33 PM] anyone interested in going to aws:reinvent. budget is limited